AdamKacprzycki/Warsaw_Univ_of_Tech_Projects/Programing_R/ReadMe.md

 IDE <- RStudio <3

-used libaries <- dplyr  tidyverse
+used libaries <- dplyr
+⋅⋅⋅tidyverse

 Here is a simple footnote[^1].